kcaisley/frida/docs/flow.md

 Process portability is still essential.
 But I think it's doable, if we abstract the design rules.

 Aside from assiting others on the occasional tapeout, and teaching my courses, don't stray too far beyond my work, like taking Math classes, etc. If I simply share what I'm working on frequently, the collaborations will occur.

+# next

+Continue dev work on schematic level/simulation work Substate in TSMC65nm and TSMC28nm, and get in contact with devs about layout strategies.